airbnb/lunar/.github/CONTRIBUTING.md

 `Menu` component exports an `Item` and `Row` component, both of which will be displayed in the styleguide.

-To hide related components from the styleguide, simply place them in a sub-folder.
+To hide related components from the styleguide, simply place them in a `private` sub-folder.

 ## ⚙️ TypeScript Patterns